California Theft / Larceny Law

 The California Penal Code distinguishes between petty theft and grand theft, which are the two degrees of theft under state law.
 The degree depends on the value of the property involved in the crime.
 Grand theft is a more serious offense than petty theft.
 Section 487 of the Penal Code establishes grand theft when the theft involves property, money, or labor valued above $950.
 The Penal Code also includes exceptions to the requirement of a $950 value to elevate a charge from petty theft to grand theft.
 A prosecutor can charge a defendant with grand theft when the theft involves: over $250 in domestic livestock, farm goods, or aquacultural products; over $950 in labor conferred over a period of twelve months; any property taken from the victim's person; any property that is a car, horse, livestock, or a firearm; and other specified circumstances.

 While California state laws historically treated theft and larceny as distinct crimes, modern laws have consolidated the terms under the California Penal Code.
 Section 490a specifies that laws using the terms "larceny, embezzlement or stealing" should be read as if they contain the term "theft."
-Accordingly, the California Penal Code treats larceny similarly to theft.
+Accordingly, California theft and larceny laws are one and the same.

 Defenses to Theft and Larceny Charges